withspectrum/micro-open-graph/README.md

 > Note: Not all of this, or even more, data might be available depending on the `meta` tags the page has in its HTML.
 See [`open-graph-scraper`](https://github.com/jshemas/openGraphScraper/blob/master/app.js) for a full list of supported tags.

 We infer the data from more places than just the open graph meta tags, we also support twitter meta tags and fallback to standard HTML tags like e.g. the `title` tag if no open graph data was specified.
-Successful results are cached for 24 hours, which means calling this with the same URL repeatedly won't have a large impact on your server!
+Results are cached in memory for 24 hours, which means calling this with the same URL repeatedly won't have a large impact on your server!

 ## Development